 To sum up, all these classifiers predict pro-environmental behaviour.
 Figure 2 shows the distribution, unbalanced, of the observations according to the dependent variable.
 We have 14327 individuals who declared to have taken any action to fight climate change over the past six months and 7651 who have not.

-Socio-demographic variables, including country (the only one related to the context), classes created from PAM, and CCA, and climate change risk perception are used as predictors.
+Sociodemographic variables, including country (the only one related to the context), classes created from PAM, and CCA, and climate change risk perception are used as predictors.
 We want also to investigate the main factors and predictors that influence pro-environmental behaviour.
-This process is achieved thanks to selected models, logistic regression, and tree-based methods, which can determine the importance of independent variables.
+This process is achieved thanks to selected models, logistic regression, and tree-based methods, determining the importance of independent variables.
 This part is considered quite conventional according to the literature review, above-mentioned: variables selected have already been used previously, even if have mostly used more traditional techniques (and not machine learning techniques).
-An innovative point is the use of PAM clustering and CCA to create new groups where individuals belong to.
+An innovative point is PAM clustering and CCA's use to create new groups where individuals belong to.
 Additionally, another originality of this research can be found in the next step.

 Due to the theoretical relevance of climate change risk perception, in the pro-environmental behaviour’s prediction, two different analyses, according to the degree of this main explanatory variable, are performed.
 Two datasets are created: one with only the observations of individuals who declared very worried about the phenomenon (responses with a score greater than or equal to 6 are considered), and one with those who do not care (score less than or equal to 5).
 The same algorithms, just described, are fitted for the two different subsets.
 The aim is to discover the divergent variables that predict actions and whether there are relevant differences between those who care and those who do not care.